Howard Lake-Waverly-Winsted Schools

 Independent School District 2687, serving the communities of Winsted, Waverly, and Howard Lake, is dedicated to providing the best possible education for its youth.
 With that commitment, we strive for quality and opportunity for each student in every offering and activity of the school.

 The school district comprises an area of about 115 square miles, primarily in Wright County, with a portion located in McLeod County, and a small portion in Carver County.
-District 2687’s nine-12 high school is located between Howard Lake and Winsted on Wright County Road 6, and its five through eight middle school is located in Howard Lake.
-The k-four elementary and preschool facilities are located in Waverly and Winsted.
+District 2687’s high school for grades nine through twelve, is located between Howard Lake and Winsted on Wright County Road 6, and its middle school for grades five through eight, is located in Howard Lake.
+The kindegarten through fourth grade elementary and preschool facilities are located in Waverly and Winsted.

 These are some of the highlights of our district: